normalize/normalize.github.io/api/nlzrc.md

 so that every app or component you work on share the same files.
 It will also make installations a little faster.

-### .transforms

-Options for transforms.
-__All__ transforms are enabled by default.
-If you set any `.transforms` options, all transforms will now be opt-in.

-You shouldn't need to touch this as transforms' libraries are lazily loaded.
-You won't get much performance benefit from disabling transforms.

 ### .entrypoints

 The entry points for the build.